 Nutritional advice is best if tailored to your specific situation, treatment, medication etc. Please confirm with your medical professionals.

 A nutritionist specializing in Chemo would be great.
-Keep a log of how you feel around the foods that you eat.
+Keep a log of how you feel around the time you digest the foods you eat.

 Experiment with small amount of anything you try.
 Maintain a balanced routine.

 Once you find one that works for you, introduce new things a little... at ... a.... time and gauge the effects.

 Trying too many things at once makes it difficult to know which reacts badly and may cause you to avoid some that actually work for you.

 The foods/drinks to avoid are notoriously known and easy to identify.
 The foods that benefit you while simultaneously being palatable during this unusual phase are more of a challenge to identify.

 - Artificial flavors

 - Artificial Colors

 - Processed foods

 - Artificial sweeteners